 Why Is My Air Conditioner Leaking Water?

 Have you ever walked outside to find the condenser unit of your air conditioner leaking water?
-Maybe you noticed an abnormal amount of water leaked indoors after your AC runs for an extended period of time—whatever the case, if your air conditioner leaks water, it’s important to schedule AC repair immediately.
+Maybe you noticed a puddle of water indoors after your AC runs for an extended period of time—whichever is the case, if your air conditioner leaks water, it’s important to schedule AC repair immediately.

 You can expect your air conditioner to leak some water when it runs.
 But, it’s important to understand the difference between an expected amount of water and when your air conditioner is leaking too much.
 Keep reading to learn why your air conditioner leaks water and when to call an HVAC professional for help.